pinam45/dynamic_bitset/README.md

 or if you have already cloned the repository:

-    git submodule init
-    git submodule update
+    git submodule update --init

-The project uses CMake to build and define the options *DYNAMICBITSET_BUILD_TESTS* and *DYNAMICBITSET_BUILD_EXAMPLE* to enable the generation of the tests and example targets, these option are enabled by default if the project is the master project (not included from another *CMakeLists.txt* with *add_subdirectory*).
+The project uses CMake to build and define the options ``DYNAMICBITSET_BUILD_TESTS`` and ``DYNAMICBITSET_BUILD_EXAMPLE`` to enable the generation of the tests and example targets, these option are enabled by default if the project is the master project (not included from another *CMakeLists.txt* with *add_subdirectory*).

 For running the tests, just build the *dynamic_bitset_tests* target and launch the tests using ctest.
 See [Running CMake](https://cmake.org/runningcmake/) and [the ctest documentation](https://cmake.org/cmake/help/latest/manual/ctest.1.html) for more information.